forbesd7/forbesd7.github.io/README.md

 ### `yarn build`
 Builds the downloadable file for the electron app to the `dist` folder for React.<br />

-ALso builds the app for production to the `build` folder for React.<br />
+Also builds the app for production to the `build` folder for React.<br />